Skip to main content

 Overview

-A security baseline is a set of basic security controls and practices that ensures a minimum level of security in an organization.
+A security baseline is a set of minimum security controls and practices to maintain a consistent level of protection across an organization.

 • Platform-specific, based on industry or government standards.

-• The devices does not jeopardize other systems or data.
+• Ensure devices do not compromise other systems or data.

-• The devices should remain under the positive control of trained system administrators.
+• Keep devices under control of trained administrators.

-• All activities on the devices should comply with the organization's data security requirements.
+• All device activities comply with organizational data security policies.

 Baseline Components